introtext.gif

 winmedia9.png

-this site is very un-mobile friendly, so you will probably have an absolutely atrocious experience on a device that doesn't have the resolution of atleast a netbook!
+this site is very un-mobile friendly, so you will probably have an absolutely atrocious experience on a device that doesn't have the resolution of atleast a netbook! // if you want to support right to repair and reducing the abusive power of mega-corporations, CHANGE YOUR PROFILE PICTURE TO CLIPPY!

 8.gifneocities/personal websites8.gif